tommeagher/gitintro/tutorial.md

 ###Make an existing directory on your local machine a git repo:
 	git init
-(ie: initialize this folder as a git repository)
+(ie: initialize the folder I'm currently working in as a git repository)

 ###Make a new repo out of thin air:
 	git init PROJECT_DIR_NAME_HERE
+This makes the directory and initializes it as a git repo.

 ###Connect your local repository to the remote on Github
 Make the repo in github and grab the ssh address